 You can simply copy and paste a website’s URL into a tweet.
 However, many URLs are pretty long.
 Fortunately, Twitter has an inbuilt URL shortener, which will cut the link down to 23 characters.
 (Even if the actual URL is shorter.)

 When tweeting a link, it’s good practice to begin your tweet with a brief comment explaining what it is and why you’re tweeting it.
-A URL by itself doesn’t necessarily say much about content or provenance, and a shortened URL using one of the above services gives nothing away at all about what it is.
+A URL by itself doesn’t necessarily say much about content or provenance.
 Your followers will likely ignore your tweet and the link if they can’t immediately see what it’s about, where it’s from and why they should be interested.

 So what might you link to?